 Project Graduation has a national history…but it’s a beloved Moorestown tradition

-Project Graduation is a nationwide initiative that began 36 years ago in Oxford Hills, Maine, in response to seven alcohol and drug-related teen deaths that occurred during graduation celebration.
+Project Graduation is a nationwide initiative that began in the Oxford Hills area of Maine in 1980, in response to seven alcohol and drug-related teen deaths that occurred during graduation celebration.

 It Takes a Village